tananicz/Battleship/README.md

 "reserved" grids are treated the same way as if there was a ship present.

 4. If the new ship can be placed within one of the segments it is placed there and the whole procedure is over.
-If however it is impossible to place our ship in any segment, a new row number is selected from among the other, unchecked ones and we go back to point 3.
+If however it is impossible to place our ship in any segment, a new row number is selected from among the remaining ones and we go back to point 3.

 5. If all the rows were examined for the possibility of placing a ship and no free space was found, the orientation is then switched to the other one (vertical in our case) and we go back to point 2.